One of the few personal finance concepts that garner near-universal praise is the emergency fund.

 Help Manage Investment Or Economic Volatility

-Even if you have some investments, there's the volatility that cannot be predicted with certainty.
-That is an issue for retirees, especially since they want to avoid being forced to sell an investment after a substantial drop in market value.
+Even if you have some investments, there's volatility that cannot be predicted with certainty.
+That is an issue for retirees, especially since they want to avoid being forced to sell an investment after a substantial market value drop.

-Most often, people are referring to the stock market when they use the term “volatility,” but the concept applies even more broadly.
-If you own a rental property or a business, those investments can be affected by market volatility too.
+People are often referring to the stock market when they use the term “volatility,” but the concept applies even more broadly.
+If you own a rental property or a business, those investments can be affected by market volatility.